stefan-niculae/gods-acre/docs/plans.md

    - there is already another receipt for the same payment, and link to it
    - maintenance year too far from current
    - payment unit year: too far away from current year, or ASK how it relates to deed
+   - a spot with more than one construction of same type
+7. capitalize Ana-Maria and S.R.L properly
-4. when the `name` of the `owner` is the one in a "burial" `operation`, suggest to modify the `cancel_reason` on the `deed`
+8. when the `name` of the `owner` is the one in a "burial" `operation`, suggest to modify the `cancel_reason` on the `deed`
-5. show how many there are currently burried when adding a new operation
+9. show how many there are currently burried when adding a new operation
-6. la introducerea unui act nou, pt chitante, numarul default sa fie aceeasi cu cel al actului
+10. la introducerea unui act nou, pt chitante, numarul default sa fie aceeasi cu cel al actului
-7. la introducerea unei chitante noi, valoarea default = suma valorilor stabilite pt toate "platile" pt care este chitanta
+11. la introducerea unei chitante noi, valoarea default = suma valorilor stabilite pt toate "platile" pt care este chitanta
-8. keep values when pressing 'save and add another'
+12. keep values when pressing 'save and add another'
-9. add some admin actions: https://docs.djangoproject.com/en/1.11/ref/contrib/admin/actions/
+13. add some admin actions: https://docs.djangoproject.com/en/1.11/ref/contrib/admin/actions/
    - set all kept/unkept?
-10. operations: dupa adaugare, cu titlu informativ: pe locul A-1-2 mai sunt inmormantati si: A, B, C
+14. operations: dupa adaugare, cu titlu informativ: pe locul A-1-2 mai sunt inmormantati si: A, B, C
-11. upon adding a new deed for a spot, show info with all deeds previously active on each spot
+15. upon adding a new deed for a spot, show info with all deeds previously active on each spot
-12. warn if dates or years are from far from current day https://docs.djangoproject.com/en/1.11/ref/contrib/admin/#admin-custom-validation
+16. warn if dates or years are from far from current day https://docs.djangoproject.com/en/1.11/ref/contrib/admin/#admin-custom-validation
    - warning validation: https://docs.djangoproject.com/en/1.11/ref/contrib/admin/#admin-custom-validation
-13. add help_text to model fields
+17. add help_text to model fields
-14. ? should every field be editable (`ModelAdmin.list_editable`) in the grid-view, or that is something rarely done and should be saved for the details-view?
+18. ? should every field be editable (`ModelAdmin.list_editable`) in the grid-view, or that is something rarely done and should be saved for the details-view?
     - owner: yes
     - others: ?
-15. ? whether the button should say "save and continue editing" or "save as new" `ModelAdmin.save_as`: if duplicating an entity is a frequent task
+19. ? whether the button should say "save and continue editing" or "save as new" `ModelAdmin.save_as`: if duplicating an entity is a frequent task
+20. checkboxes for importing to mark each row as solved